Court blocks Deutsche Telekom plans to cap Internet speed

 It had said that, from 2016, customers who signed up for flat-rate Internet deal and who exceed their monthly data download limit would see their surfing speed capped at 2 megabits per second (Mbit/s).

-Deutsche Telekom customers in certain areas with glass fibre networks can get speeds of up to 200 Mbit/s, making the cap equivalent to just 1 percent of what those customers had signed up for.
+Deutsche Telekom customers in certain areas with glass fiber networks can get speeds of up to 200 Mbit/s, making the cap equivalent to just 1 percent of what those customers had signed up for.

 Although this was an improvement from earlier plans to restrict speeds to 384 kilobits per second, such a cap would still lead to long waiting times to access websites and make it almost impossible to stream music and movies.